 Medical Law and Ethics

-This module gives you the opportunity to get to grips with hugely controversial issues which often make the headlines.
-You'll explore the ethical controversies behind the legal principles of topics such as abortion, assisted dying and the withdrawal of life-sustaining treatment.
+Get to grips with controversial issues which often make the headlines.
+You'll explore the ethical conflicts behind the legal principles of topics including abortion and assisted dying.

 Learn how the law balances the defendant's interests, with respect for victims and witnesses.
 Topics include the right to a fair trial and the process of collecting evidence.

 This module covers the study of relationship formation and breakdown, the cohabiting family, same sex relationships, the financial aspects of relationship breakdown and children.
 You'll experience applying the practical aspects of family law to problem questions.

 Examine the historical and theoretical context of alternative dispute resolution, focusing especially on mediation.
 You'll then explore mediation skills via workshops based around role-play scenarios.

 Global Human Rights

 This module centres on exploring and understanding the UN, European, African, and Islamic/Arab League human rights systems, also covering related global issues such as terrorism.

 Develop a critical overview of key aspects in the field of sex, sexuality, gender, religion and the law.
 You'll explore opportunities for the study and evaluation of the latest research, enhancing your understanding of inclusion, exclusion and the situatedness of knowledge.